KDMG/MIOT/ContextBasedQueryAnswering/README.md

 - /experiments - includes an Eclipse Java project that has been developed to make experiments reported in submitted papers
 - /database - includes the SQL dump of the database used by the Eclipse project

-## Author
+## Contacts
-Emanuele Storti - Polytechnic University of Marche e.storti@univpm.it
+- Emanuele Storti - Polytechnic University of Marche e.storti@univpm.it